TL;DR

 The Critical Rule: Acute vs. Chronic Conditions

 PMI is designed to cover acute conditions.
-An acute condition is a disease, illness, or injury that is likely to respond quickly to treatment and lead to a full recovery.
+An acute condition is a disease, illness, or injury that is likely to respond quickly to treatment and lead to a recovery.
 A broken leg, a cataract, or an infection are classic examples.

 PMI does not cover chronic conditions.
 A chronic condition is an illness that continues indefinitely and has no known cure.
 It can be managed, but not resolved.
 Examples include diabetes, asthma, and ME/CFS.